startripleai/vortical-quantum-gravity/GRAVITY.md

 The Vortical Model provides a single mechanical explanation for Mass, Gravity, and the resolution of Singularities through the partitioning of $E_{total}$ (Total Kinetic Energy Density).

-### A. The Origin of Mass: Trapped Light
+### A. The Origin of Mass: Lattice-Induced Photon Trapping
-In our framework, **Baryonic Mass** is not a fundamental "particle" but a phase transition of energy.
-When EM-flux cannot maintain linear progression due to local lattice stress, it is forced into a **closed vortical loop at the Planck scale.**
-- **The Result:** Light becomes "trapped" in a tiny radius ($r_v$), creating the localized damping of lattice stiffness that we perceive as a gravitational field ($G_0$).
+While standard physics posits that photons do not interact with each other in a linear vacuum, the **Vortical Model** identifies mass as a result of **Lattice-Photon Interaction**.
+- **Mechanism:** When energy density reaches the Planck threshold, the discrete spacetime lattice undergoes "Congestion" ($X \to 1$).
+- **The Phase Transition:** The lattice stiffness ($\eta$) forces the linear EM-flux into a **self-closing vortical loop**.
+This is not a photon-photon collision, but a topological redirection caused by the non-linear response of the spacetime fabric itself.
+- **Identity:** Baryonic mass is the measurable inertia of this "trapped light."
+The equivalence $E=mc^2$ thus represents the transition of flux from a linear temporal state to a localized, rotating spatial state.

 ### B. The Finite Partition ($P_t^2 + P_{\theta}^2 = 1$)
 The total kinetic energy available at a lattice node ($E_{total}$) is finite and governed by the **Probability Invariance Identity**.
 Gravity is simply the redirection of the lattice's intrinsic **Stiffness ($\eta$)** into rotation.